alexandru/alexn.org/_posts/2014-10-20-scala-best-practices.md

 image: /assets/media/articles/scala.png
 ---

-<p class="intro withcap">This is a collection of best practices for Scala, something to get you started.</p>
+<p class="intro">This is a collection of best practices for Scala, something to get you started.</p>

 Article has been moved to its own GitHub repo: